Marianna Fiorin

 I think the balance between aesthetics and comfort is key.
 Also, the use of some design and art elements that are recognizable and make the project unique.

-At the beginning of my career I found myself in situations where I felt betrayed and used, as I didn’t have experience or a portfolio, so some clients were coming to me as I was a young designer only to execute their ideas.
-That didn’t feel right to me and I felt sad at the time, as I did have a lot to express.
+At the beginning of my career, I found myself in situations where I felt betrayed and used, as I didn’t have experience or a portfolio, so some clients were coming to me as a young designer, only to execute their ideas.
+That didn’t feel right to me, and I felt sad at the time, as I did have a lot to express.

 A good designer knows the importance of listening to clients, understanding their needs, and remaining flexible in their approach.
 Authenticity and self-respect are always fundamental, as is maintaining a respectful attitude towards others throughout the creative process.

-There is not a typical day as some days I spend more time in the office, others I am around construction sites, others I am sourcing pieces for our projects, visiting showrooms, art galleries, marble yards, or meeting with clients.
-I can really tell there is not a standard day, which is also a reason why I love design.
+There is no typical day, as some days I spend more time in the office, others I am around construction sites, others I am sourcing pieces for our projects, visiting showrooms, art galleries, marble yards, or meeting with clients.
+I can really tell there is no standard day, which is also a reason why I love design.

-Some of my favorite designers are Julie Hillman, Joseph Dirand, Kelly Wearstler, Jeremiah Brent.
-Artists and creatives Dimore Milano, Elsa Foulon.
+Some of my favorite designers are Julie Hillman, Joseph Dirand, Kelly Wearstler, and Jeremiah Brent.
+Artists and creatives include Dimore Milano and Elsa Foulon.